 Having had a productive morning of inspecting, it's time for lunch.
 You need to set your status to On Break.
 When the dispatchers see that you are on break, they won't expect you to respond to assignments as quickly.
 They will also know that the location shown as your current location could be out of date, because your location isn't updated unless you're working.
 If your location is tracked by the project, the breadcrumb trail of where you've been stops updating while you're on break.

-- Select the status indicator near the top of the assignments list.
+- Tap the status indicator near the top of the assignments list.

 Your status options display.